-- As ECE, to work more with new CPs and CPs that have not yet made TIR system operational despite having been contracting parties to the TIR Convention for many years, to try to clarify the reasons for low progress and assist them in implementation; - To consider the use of TIR system in road-rail intermodal transport, where TIR Carnet can be accepted as a transit declaration and guarantee coverage is also in force for rail leg of the transport; - To work towards establishing flexible guarantee system, where the TIR Carnet prices that also includes guarantee insurance amount, differ not only based on the number of vouchers, but also on the amount of the guarantee to be covered; - To accelerate the process of digitalization;
+- As ECE, to work more with new CPs and CPs that have not yet made TIR system operational despite having been contracting parties to the TIR Convention for many years, to try to clarify the reasons for low progress and assist them in implementation; - To consider the use of TIR system in road-rail intermodal transport, where a TIR Carnet can be accepted as a transit declaration and guarantee coverage and could be also in force for the rail leg of the transport; - To work towards establishing flexible guarantee system, where the TIR Carnet prices that also includes guarantee insurance amount, differ not only based on the number of vouchers, but also on the amount of the guarantee to be covered; - To accelerate the process of digitalization; - To enable the priority passage of TIR transports across - the borders, there can be legal provision in the text of convention that can include that, contracting parties consider establishing separate TIR lanes at borders.
+Also to elaborate a recommendation on risk based controls for TIR operations.
+Such a recommendation together with a legal provision of establishment of TIR lanes, can provide stronger basis for priority service for TIR transports at borders; - Completion of an in-depth study on promotion of intermodal transport is recommended.
+This study should identify the bottlenecks and problems.
+Methods/solutions to overcome the problems, recommended actions, and also best practices need to be incorporated in the study; - Speeding up the computerization process should become the utmost priority; - Prioritization of the agenda items, work programme of the decision-making bodies might be a solution.
+A target oriented approach is necessary; - Priority issues should be dealt immediately, sufficient time should be allocated for settlement of these issues, and